Sunday, 18 February 2024

 Tamil Nadu has been the leading producer of this renewable green energy in India for the past few decades.
 It accounts for around 50% of the wind power generated in the country.
 The Muppandal wind farms are developed by the state-owned, TN Energy Development Agency and is country's largest operational onshore wind farms.

-Scattered across the villages of Kanyakumari -Tirunelveli the wind mills have not only changed the livelihood of the locals, but have also added to the picturesque visual delight to the passers-by.
+Scattered across the villages of Kanyakumari -Tirunelveli the wind mills have not only changed the livelihood of the locals, but have also added to the scenic visual delight to the passers-by.

 A note on Kayathar